Ryder Hesjedal

-Danish cyclist Michael Rasmussen claimed in his autobiography that he taught Hesjedal how to take erythropoietin (EPO).
-Hesjedal later admitted that this doping allegation was "the truth", and that he "chose the wrong path".
+Danish cyclist Michael Rasmussen asserted in his autobiography that he taught Hesjedal how to take erythropoietin (EPO).
+Hesjedal later admitted that this doping allegation was "the truth" and that he "chose the wrong path".
 Hesjedal has not served a ban as a result of his confession to USADA, and has publicly expressed a desire to be honest and transparent.
 VeloNews reported in 2014 that "The 33-year-old Canadian, however, stopped short of explaining what drugs he took, and when".

 Career

 Early career

 Hesjedal began his career competing as a mountain bike cyclist, with initial success as a two-time world champion in the mountain bike relay event in both 2001 and 2002.
 He won silver as an individual at the 2003 world mountain biking championships and competed at the 2004 Summer Olympics for Canada in the mountain bike category.
 At those games, Hesjedal was on his way to an Olympic medal and likely a gold medal before a sharp rock cut and flattened his tire, ending that Olympic dream.